(a) The NCGAA is the body responsible for organizing NCGAA sanctioned Gaelic Games between collegiate teams in North America.

 speech prepared that is appropriate for the dignity of the occasion.

-(d) All players must shake hands with all players on the opposing team after each game.
+(d) All players must shake hands with all players on the opposing team after each game as well as all Referees and Officials.

 (b) Perpetual trophies must be brought to the subsequent competition for which that trophy